oreqizer/creepx/README.md

 **Creepx** attaches event listeners to the supplied DOM element, then fires your callback with event payload when various events occur.

-To have events registered, you need to put a valid JSON string into the `data-creepx` attribute onto DOM elements you want to track.
+Put a JSON string into the `data-creepx` attribute onto DOM elements you want to track and the data will be attached to your events.

 > Note: events that had `stopPropagation` called on them will not be registered.